quicwg/base-drafts/draft-ietf-quic-transport.md

 : This 8-byte field contains arbitrary data.

-A PATH_CHALLENGE frame containing 8 bytes that are hard to guess is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.
+Including 64 bits of entropy in a PATH_CHALLENGE frame ensures that it is easier to receive the packet than it is to guess the value correctly.

 The recipient of this frame MUST generate a PATH_RESPONSE frame ({{frame-path-response}}) containing the same Data.